 - K-POP: Detect 67ms K band POP radar.
 Recommended to disable since POP is virtually non-existent.
 (Enabling will lead to reduced performance against traditional radar as well as false POP alerts.)

-- MRCD: MultaRadar CD detection, important for drivers in Alberta and Quebec where the MRCD is in use.
+- MRCD: MultaRadar CD detection, important for drivers in Alberta, Quebec, and certain areas of New York where the MRCD is in use.

 K Band Options

 K band segmentation allows you to fine tune exactly which frequency ranges the NR DSP sweeps for on K band.
 This is primarily useful for drivers overseas where police radar is only used in small subsections of K band and so many false alerts can be filtered out.
 In the US, however, police use K band radar guns all over the range that the detector sweeps for so you’ll want to keep it set to K Wide.

 Ka Band segmentation allows you to fine tune exactly what frequency ranges the NR DSP sweeps for on Ka band, a much wider range of frequencies.
 With the original NR, the detector always sweeps all of Ka band and the segmentation options are just muting.
 With the NR DSP, Ka segmentation actually adjusts which frequencies the detector scans for which means you’ll have a performance boost if you disable unneeded segments.

 In the US, you can set the NR DSP to scan for 2/5/6/8 and you’ll be set.